 I have experienced being in ‘the other chair’ and hope that together we can bring the positive benefits of therapy into your life too.
 I love what I do and am committed to sharing your journey and helping you to become the person that you want to be and helping you improve your relationship.

 If you feel comfortable with what you’ve read so far, then please give me a call on 07933 279616 so that we can talk with no obligation.
 We can arrange an initial session at my Sale or Wilmslow practice, to give us an opportunity to decide if I am the right therapist for you and that we can work together.

 Training, qualifications & experience

 There are various approaches to therapy and differing levels of qualification.

 I trained in Person-Centred Approach (PCA) at the University of Salford and am qualified to Level 7, holding a Post Graduate Diploma in Counselling and Psychotherapy.
 I have also trained in Cognitive Behavioural Therapy (CBT), hold a Certificate in Transactional Analysis (TA) theory, Focus Oriented Therapy and short-term solution focused therapy and am committed to Continuing Professional Development (CPD), regularly attending additional training courses.
 I have also undertaken specific Couples Counselling training.

 Being a member of the British Association of Counselling and Psychotherapy (BACP), I adhere to their code of ethical practice and undertake regular Supervision to ensure I am working in the best way possible with you.
 I hold Professional Indemnity Insurance.

 I am passionate about therapy being accessible to all.
-I have worked with a local charitable organisation, Path Counselling in Trafford, MIND, a national charitable organisation and at two prisons within the Greater Manchester/Cheshire area, and currently offer EAP counselling in addition to holding private sessions in Sale and Wilmslow for both individuals and couples either face-to-face in both Warton and Lancaster or via Zoom nationwide.
+I have worked with a local charitable organisation, Path Counselling in Trafford, MIND, a national charitable organisation and at two prisons within the Greater Manchester/Cheshire area, and currently offer short-term solution focused EAP counselling in addition to holding private sessions in Sale and Wilmslow for both individuals and couples either face-to-face in both Warton and Lancaster or via Zoom nationwide.